Looking for the best gaming mouse? This is a complete list of all the best mice a gamer can buy in 2018. Tested and reviewed by our gaming team.

 Why not the Zowie fk2?
-While both mice are excellent, we feel that the Fk1+ is simply superior as an all-around gaming mouse.
+While both mice are excellent, we feel that the Fk1+ is merely superior as an all-around gaming mouse.
 Whereas Fk2 is a better niche pick for high paced competitive gaming.

 The Zowie series are not known for their extensive list of additional features.
-This might turn some people off, but we feel it is what really makes this series great.
+This might turn some people off, but we feel it is what makes this series great.
 Everything with this mouse is optimized to the fullest.
 It is simple but in the most efficient of ways.

 When talking about ambidextrous mice, we cannot help but mention the Razer Diamondback and SteelSeries Sensei.
 So why not them?
 Both of those are pretty great, but whereas the Zowie is practically flawless, due to its minimalistic design, the Razer and SteelSeries mice have features forced down on them which don’t work optimally.
 Which in conclusion give a relatively flawed experience in comparison to the Fk1+.

 The dpi settings on the Fk1+ lies between 800-3200, which don’t sound like much when compared to other mice on this list.
 However, the precision and speed of this mouse are so finely tuned that you won’t ever need more than what it has to offer.
-Who really need 16000 dpi anyway?
+Who needs 16000 dpi anyway?
 That’s right, no one.

 The side buttons are placed very intuitively, and they become second nature to your gameplay after a few hours with this mouse.

 An essential thing for any Ambidextrous gaming mouse is the capability to switch between left and right-handed functionality.
 This is quickly done with the click of a button, and no annoying software involved.

 Like any other Ambidextrous mouse, it is an ideal choice for claw grippers.
 Not to say that it doesn’t work just fine for anyone else.